jkravets1/equities/README.md

 as a kind of stacked timeseries.

-The following is a start to finish example of how one might plot the financial statements of the first three companies in the universe.
+The following is a start to finish example of how one might plot the financial statements of the first five companies in the universe.

 To perform this experiment, run the following: